MicroEJ/docs/PlatformDeveloperGuide/uiImageGenerator.rst

 2. The Image Generator outputs a binary file for each image to convert.
 3. The raw files are embedded as (hidden) resources within the MicroEJ Application.
 The binary files' data are linked into the FLASH memory.
-4. When the MicroEJ Application creates a MicroUI Image object which targets a pre-generated image, the Image Engine has only to create a link from the MicroUI image object to the data in the FLASH memory.
+4. When the application creates a MicroUI Image object which targets a pre-generated image, the Image Engine has only to create a link from the MicroUI image object to the data in the FLASH memory.
 Therefore, the loading is very fast; only the image data from